nichaos2/disseration-poc/README.md

     docker logs -f trainer_engine
     ```

+## 5. Troubleshooting & Diagnostics

+### Inference Route Error
+If OpenClaw displays an inference route error banner:

+* Check that the model is pulled inside the container using `docker exec -it policy_server ollama list`.
+* Ensure `OLLAMA_HOST` is set to `http://policy_server:11434` (do not append `/v1`, as OpenAI-compatible routing breaks OpenClaw tool-calling).
+* Ensure `OLLAMA_API_KEY=ollama-local` is defined in `.env` to satisfy OpenClaw auth checks.

+### Role Confusion & Context Dilution

+OpenClaw injects ~10,000 tokens of system prompts and tool schemas into every request:

+* Models smaller than 1B parameters (`qwen2.5:0.5b`) will suffer from context saturation, hallucinate identities, or fail basic instructions.
+* Upgrading to `qwen2.5:1.5b` or `qwen2.5:3b` resolves prompt retention issues while maintaining viable CPU execution speeds.

 ## First Results

+TL;DR

 The chat does not go very well; we can see the responses are bad